Trust

 No ScoutRoom product is ever built about Geelong United, for anyone, at any price.
 If a club asks for a scout of Geelong United, the answer is no.

-I don't build or deliver a Teardown or Matchday pack on an opponent Geelong United is facing that same game week.
+We don't build or deliver a Teardown or Matchday pack on an opponent Geelong United is facing that same game week.
 That timing reads as a conflict even when the content is clean, so the order is delivered outside that week or declined.